BrahmRamkissoon/My-CodeSchool-Code/Try-Sql/2-Managing-Data/README.md

-# 1 - title
+# 1 - Managing Data
-short desc
+Find out how to add, revise, and remove data in an existing database.

+- Adding Data
-- topic
+- Changing Current data
-- topic
+- Removing Data